 Kumta Beach Trek

 Unwind at Kumta’s secluded beaches, experience its rich local culture, go back in time at its several temples and forts or simply witness the majestic Aghanashani river winding her way into the Arabian Sea.
-This quaint coastal town located in the Uttara Kannada district of Karnataka is filled with such authentic experiences for those wishing to escape the tourist crowds and go back to simpler times.
+This quaint coastal town located in the Uttara Kannada district of Karnataka is filled with authentic experiences for those wishing to escape the tourist crowds and go back to simpler times.

-The best way to explore Kumta is to trek along the coastline through forest trails that connect the various beaches including Heaven Beach, Small Heaven beach and Mangodlu to name a few.
+The best way to explore Kumta is to trek along the coastline through forest trails that connect the various beaches including Heaven Beach, Small Heaven beach, and Mangodlu to name a few.
 The Kagal Fort at Kumta perched atop Kagal Hill offers panoramic views of the Aghanashini Delta meeting with the Arabian Sea and is a great spot to spend your evenings.
 Spend your weekend trekking along the untouched beaches of Kumta here.

 Beach Hopping at Karwar

 Located at the meeting point of the Kali river and the Arabian Sea lies the quaint beach town of Karwar.
-Being the administrative capital of Uttara Kannada District, Karwar is a well-kept secret and offers almost everything that its more feisty neighbour, Goa offers minus the obvious crowds and party scenes.
+Being the administrative capital of Uttara Kannada District, Karwar is a well-kept secret and offers almost everything that its more feisty neighbor, Goa offers minus the obvious crowds and party scenes.

-A hub for water sports including snorkelling, kayaking and dolphin spotting, one needs to take a 45-minute boat ride from the mainland to the island of Kurumgad to avail these services.
+A hub for water sports including snorkeling, kayaking, and dolphin spotting, one needs to take a 45-minute boat ride from the mainland to the island of Kurumgad to avail of these services.
 With a slew of untouched and pristine beaches for you to explore ranging from the more popular Rabindranath Tagore and Devbagh Beach to the more isolated Binanga, Tilmati, and Majali beaches, Karwar is a beach lover’s paradise.
 The several mangrove-covered islands that lie off the Kali River Estuary also offers tranquil settings few other places offer.
 Explore the serene beaches of Karwar with Plan The Unplanned here.